 Hot water - Hierapolis - is good.
 Relaxing.
 Invigorating.
 Renewing.

-I have commonly heard that "cold" is bad and that we should be "hot" for Jesus.
-I think this is taking the text out of the context of its original hearers.
+A common interpretation is that "cold" is bad and that we should be "hot" for Jesus.
+This interpretation takes the biblical text out of the original context of Laodicea, Colossae, and Hierapolis and those who read John's letter first.

 Hot water - Hierapolis - is good.
 Relaxing.
 Invigorating.
 Renewing.

-I have commonly heard that "cold" is bad and that we should be "hot" for Jesus.
-I think this is taking the text out of the context of its original hearers.
+A common interpretation is that "cold" is bad and that we should be "hot" for Jesus.
+This interpretation takes the biblical text out of the original context of Laodicea, Colossae, and Hierapolis and those who read John's letter first.

 Laodicea - modern name Laodikeia, Turkey